 The state of North Carolina has two laws regarding evidence for proving the negligence of a medical professional.
 The first law requires the injured party to provide testimony from at least one expert medical witness through a sworn affidavit.
 The second law requires the injured party to provide a preponderance of evidence that the failure to meet the accepted standard of care resulted in the injuries, and in emergency room malpractice suits, the injured party must prove negligence with convincing and clear evidence.
-The Raleigh + Durham personal injury lawyers at Hyland + Padilla, PLLC can investigate your case to help determine who is responsible for your injuries.
+The Durham medical malpractice lawyers at Hyland + Padilla, PLLC can investigate your case to help determine who is responsible for your injuries.

 For non-economic damages, including pain and suffering and emotional distress, North Carolina limits the amount of compensation to $500,000, adjusted to the rate of inflation each year.
 For economic damages including medical expenses, there is no limit, but North Carolina requires two trials if the damages exceed $150,000.
-At Hyland + Padilla, PLLC, our Raleigh + Durham medical malpractice attorneys can help you understand the specific laws regarding your case and discuss your options for seeking the compensation you deserve.
+At Hyland + Padilla, PLLC, our Durham medical malpractice attorneys can help you understand the specific laws regarding your case and discuss your options for seeking the compensation you deserve.

 Call us at (919) 590-0099 for a free case evaluation today.